devopsdays/devopsdays-web/content/events/2016-amsterdam/workshops/simon-fisher.md

 City = "Amsterdam"
 Year = "2016"
 date = "2016-03-06T21:28:07-06:00"
-title = "Out with the old, in with the new – modernizing Rails application deployment with Chef" type = "talk" aliases = ["/events/2016-amsterdam/program/simon-fisher/"]
+title = "Out with the old, in with the new – Modernizing Application Deployment" type = "talk" aliases = ["/events/2016-amsterdam/program/simon-fisher/"]